The excruciating pain that migraines bring can last for hours or even days; migraines are a common problem in the United States

 Symptoms of migraines

-Symptoms of migraine can occur a while before the headache, immediately before the headache, during the headache and after the headache.
+Symptoms of migraine can start a while before the headache, immediately before the headache, during the headache, and after the headache.
 Although not all migraines are the same, typical symptoms include:

 Migraines with aura

-- The perception of strange lights, sparkling or flashing lights
+- The perception of strange, sparkling or flashing lights.

 - Unpleasant smells.